TB-4126/struct-prog-lang/README.md

 - trivial
 - example.t

-extras contains various testcases for program language functionality:
+extras contains:
 - test-suite.t
+-# Various testcases for checking language functionality

 ## Execution Instructions
+In its current form the only way to run the interpreter for Trivial is by typing "./trivial <files>" into the command prompt.
+Which calls the Python interpreter on the runner.